telerik/blazor-docs/getting-started/what-you-need.md

 Adding the `Telerik.UI.for.Blazor` package to your project will automatically add the `Telerik.DataSource` package as a dependency.

+For trial purposes, the package names are `Telerik.UI.for.Blazor.Trial` and `Telerik.DataSource.Trial`.

 There are four ways to get these packages:

 * The **[Telerik private NuGet feed]({%slug installation/nuget%})** that requires an Internet connection and credentials.
 It also provides information about updates and new versions.